Syllabus

 See the University website for cancellations/delays due to weather or other unforeseen events (http://emergency.buffalo.edu/).

-• If you copy and paste other’s code to complete a task and can’t recreate the script on your own or understand what it is doing you are cheating.
+• You may use AI tools (and classmates code) to learn how to do something, but you cannot simply copy/paste and submit code you didn’t write as your own.
+If you copy and paste code from another person or AI to complete a task and can’t recreate the script on your own or understand what it is doing you are cheating.

 If a student is suspected of academic dishonesty, then a three-step consultative resolution will be employed.
 First, the instructor will notify the student of the incident and arrange a meeting.
 Second, the instructor will orally inform the student of the sanction, which could include: warning, revision, reduction in grade, or failure of course.
 Third, the instructor will provide the student with a written copy of the decision.
 See the university policy for more information (https://catalog.buffalo.edu/policies/integrity.html).
 Please review it and ask if you have any questions.